 - Pneumococcus bacteria (primarily in adults)

 When aggressively treated, using powerful antibiotics, the disease is usually curable.
 However, any failure to diagnose meningitis, or any delay in diagnosing and treating the spinal meningitis could cause serious injury or possibly death.
 Doctors that are neglectful could be liable in a medical malpractice case, and held financially responsible for the injuries or death caused to the patient.

 Legal Recourse When a Medical Facility Fails To Diagnose & Treat a Patient With Meningitis

 Individuals that believe that they suffered significant injuries due to a doctor’s failure to diagnose meningitis and treat the condition properly can file a medical malpractice claim against the responsible parties.
 In addition, family members that have lost a loved one to spinal meningitis have the legal right to seek financial recompense if neglectful actions by the medical staff caused their death.

-Rosenfeld Injury Lawyers LLC handle medical malpractice cases involving a failure to diagnose meningitis or delayed/wrong treatment are usually successful in obtaining financial compensation.
-The recompense will cover a variety of expenses including medical bills, lost earnings due to missed work, funeral expenses, pain, anguish and suffering.
+Rosenfeld Injury Lawyers LLC handle medical malpractice cases involving a failure to diagnose meningitis or delayed/wrong treatment is usually successful in obtaining financial compensation.
+The recompense will cover a variety of expenses including medical bills, lost earnings due to missed work, funeral expenses, pain, anguish, and suffering.